 b.
-Service supporting operational organizations will provide CA support to CCMDs and joint force service components when requirements are documented through the joint planning processes (JPP) or in published plans or orders.
-Service intelligence centers will support development of all products associated with BDA in support of CA, to include acting as federated support to the production of BDA Phase 1 and 2.
+Services supporting operational organizations will provide CA support to CCMDs and joint force service components when requirements are documented through the joint planning processes (JPP) or in published operation plans (OPLANs) or orders.
+Service intelligence centers will support the development of all products associated with BDA within their area of expertise in support of CA, including acting as federated support to the production of BDA Phase 1 and 2.